 We won’t dwell on that here.
 Let’s see what’s actually new with EMUI 11.
 Huawei’s update focuses on three core principles: user interface improvements, privacy and security, and what Huawei calls “seamless AI life.”

 We originally got our hands on an early EMUI 11 version running on the Huawei P40 Pro to try out some of the new features for ourselves.
 The software also shipped with the Huawei Mate 40 series, giving us hands-on time with the finished product too.
 You can read more about our impressions at the link below.

 For a more general overview of the latest EMUI update, here’s everything you need to know about the new EMUI 11 features and rollout.

 EMUI 10 introduced always-on displays (AOD) to Huawei smartphones, but version 11 takes things to the next level with some new user customizations.

-The company is offering a set of AOD designs inspired by various art styles.
+The software offers a set of AOD designs inspired by various art styles.
 Three of the options are Piet Mondrian, Memphis style, and Mobius Strip inspired themes.
 Each is customizable with different colors and layout tweaks so users can make them their own.
-There are more standard looking clockface AOD designs too.
+There are more standard-looking clockface AOD designs too.
 If that’s not enough, you can take a picture and Huawei’s software will analyze the colors for you and apply a design.

 Huawei also includes Dynamic AOD to introduce subtle movements into the designs.
 Users can even apply their own still images, live photos, or animated gifs to their screen for further customization.
 There’s not much in the way of tweaking the information on display, but EMUI 11 gives users plenty of customization options for the look of its always-on display.